siddheshk/Faster-Kmeans/README.md

 ## References
 [1] S. P. Lloyd. *Least squares quantization in pcm*.
 Information Theory, IEEE Trans. on, 28(2):129–137, 1982.

 [2] C. Elkan. *Using the triangle inequality to accelerate k-means*.
-In International Conference om Machine Learning, pages 147–153, 2003.
+In International Conference on Machine Learning, pages 147–153, 2003.

 [3] D. Arthur and S. Vassilvitskii. *k-means++: The advantages of careful seeding*.
 InACM-SIAM symposium on Discrete algorithms, pages 1027–1035, 2007.